signaldust/bunny-jit/README.md

 of the requested size on the stack (in practice, it represents stack pointer) and `env[1..]` as the SSA values of the arguments.
 More on `env` below.
 Pass `0` and `""` if you don't care about allocations or arguments.
+At this time we only support single procedures, some day we might have modules.

 To generate instructions, you call the instruction methods on `Proc`.
 When done, `Proc::opt()` will optimize and `Proc::compile()` generate code.